 A staff member pitching for a new product line might compare and contrast the potential product against comparable competitor releases.

-In doing this, they demonstrate their ability to do market research and offer an alternative view to the executive that can help them decide on the proposal.
+In doing this, they demonstrate their ability to do market research and offer an alternative view to the executive to help them decide on the proposal.